 So many Rhythm companies start off as what we consider “simple” companies.
-They are experiencing steady, but not explosive growth.
-They might only have the executive team using Rhythm.
+As they begin scaling up they are experiencing steady, if not explosive growth.
+They might only have the executive team using Rhythm and Scaling Up Software (Rockefeller Habits 2.0).
 Some have a relatively flat structure with few locations and departments.

 Inevitably, if they are disciplined practitioners of Think Plan Do, their growth will start to take off, and they will become what we consider a more “complex” company.
 They’ll have multiple layers of management, more departments, lots of new hires, etc. Some will grow through mergers or acquisitions, others will grow organically which straps shared resources and requires more formal processes.

 In this journey from simple to complex, companies need to scale their systems quickly to meet the demands of the new organization.
 For example, they might need to expand their existing CRM, implement a new ERP system or bring an HR tool onboard to support their growth.
 As they hit that ceiling of complexity, their Rhythm processes and system for Think Plan Do will need to evolve as well.
 Failing to scale Rhythm will result in frustrated employees, loss of great talent, competition over resources and departmental silos.